-MINNEAPOLIS — While gas prices have started to dip over the past several months, higher-than-average costs can still have a big impact on the budgets of working American families.
+MINNEAPOLIS — Gas prices have been on an up-and-down trajectory over the past several months, and higher-than-average costs can have a big impact on the budgets of working American families.

 Extra savings, compounded over multiple fill-ups a month, can impact the amount of groceries a consumer buys, whether they can pay the entire heating bill, or afford to spread a bit of money around to help keep local businesses afloat.